Finasteride Alternatives

 3. Other Hair Loss Conditions

 Finasteride is specially designed to treat androgenetic alopecia (male pattern baldness).
 It is not approved to treat other hair loss conditions such as alopecia areata or telogen effluvium.
-Individuals who suffer from a hair loss condition other than androgenetic alopecia may have to look at alternatives for more effective results.
+Individuals who suffer from other hair loss conditions may have to look at alternatives for more effective results.

 4. Allergic Reactions

-Some individuals can have a serious allergic reaction to Finasteride and need to look at alternatives.
+Some individuals can have a serious allergic reaction to Finasteride and therefore need to look at alternatives.
 Symptoms of an allergic reaction include swollen lips, mouth, throat or tongue, skin rashes, itching, difficulty breathing or swallowing and dizziness.
-Finding an alternative treatment for hair loss can help avoid the risk of an allergic reaction and provide a safer option for managing hair loss.
+Finding an alternative treatment for hair loss can help avoid the risk of an allergic reaction, providing a safer option.

-Fortunately, there are several alternatives to Finasteride for treating men and female pattern baldness.
-Let’s take a closer look at each alternative and explain how they can help you achieve your hair regrowth goals.
+Fortunately, there are several alternatives medications individuals can try instead of Finasteride for treating male and female pattern baldness.
+Let’s take a closer look at each alternative and explain how they can help you achieve your hair growth goals.

 Minoxidil